-In the interior, the flat apse has an Italian-style monumental altarpiece designed in 1667 by the Parisian architect Noblet and decorated with a painting by the Troyes painter Pierre Mignard (17th c.).
+Inside, the flat chevet features a monumental Italian-style altarpiece designed in 1667 by the Parisian architect Noblet and decorated with paintings by Pierre Mignard from Troy (17th century).

-The 32 stalls are probably from the former Notre-Dame-aux-Nonnains abbey, closed down at the Revolution (current site of the préfecture).
-The nave and the aisles, with pillars, decorated capitals and sculpted keystones, have large Gothic windows.
+The 32 choir stalls probably come from the former abbey of Notre-Dame-aux-Nonnains (site of the current prefecture).
+The nave and aisles, with pillars with decorated capitals and sculpted keystones, have large Gothic windows.
 The stained glass windows are works of the "beautiful Trojan 16th century".

-The tabernacle was decorated by François Girardon (1691).
+The tabernacle is decorated by François Girardon (1691).

 |Wednesday||09h30 to 12h30 and 14h00 to 17h00|

 |Thursday||09h30 to 12h30 and 14h00 to 17h00|